oesteve/snapcomponents/LINTING.md

 ESLint is configured in the `eslint.config.js` file in the root of the project.
 It is set up to lint JavaScript, TypeScript, and React code.

+### Plugins

+The ESLint configuration includes the following plugins:

+- **eslint-plugin-unused-imports**: Detects and automatically removes unused imports.
+This helps keep the codebase clean and reduces bundle size.

 ### Running ESLint

 To run ESLint on the project, use the following npm scripts: